gknowles/dimcli/docs/src/guide.md

 ## Feature Switches
-Using flag arguments, feature switches are implemented by creating multiple options that reference the same external variable and marking them flag values.
+Using flag options, feature switches are implemented by creating multiple options that reference the same external variable and marking them as flag values.

 To set the default, pass in a value of true to the flagValue() function of